RunasSudo/FLauncher/README.md

 * Icon pack support

 ## Licence
-Copyright © 2015  RunasSudo (Yingtong Li)
+Copyright © 2015–2016  RunasSudo (Yingtong Li)
+Based on code by the Android Open Source Project, licensed under the Apache Licence version 2.0.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by